-The evaluation includes a theoretical component (T) and a practical component (P).
+The evaluation includes a theoretical component (T) and a theoretical-practical component (TP).

-The grade of the theoretical component results from the accomplishment of 2 written tests.
-A minimum grade of 9.5 is required on the average of both tests to have frequency to the course.
+The grade of the theoretical component results from the accomplishment of 3 written tests.
+A minimum grade of 9.5 is required on the average of the three tests to have frequency to the course.

-The grade of the practical component results from the completion of 5 evaluation elements: 2 presentations + 3 questionnaires
+The grade of the practical component results from the completion of 5 evaluation elements: 1 presentation + 4 questionnaires

 This curricular unit covers the following topics:

-1 - What is Conservation-Restoration Science - its importance for the Preservation of Heritage
+What is Conservation Science - its importance for the Preservation of Heritage

 Programs where the course is taught: